Don’t Turn Giving Tuesday Into a Money Grab

 Once your donor opens your fundraising appeal, lead with a story followed by a clear, prominent ask.
 When they open your thank you letter, they should be greeted with gratitude.

 A good subject line is the key to getting someone to open your email message.
-Keep in mind that your donor’s inbox is crammed with messages.
+Keep in mind that your donor’s inbox is bursting with messages.
 Don’t use something boring like April e-newsletter or Donation Received.
-Entice them with Find out how you helped students boost their reading skills. or You just did something amazing today!
+Entice them with Learn how you helped the Stevens family find their own home or You just did something amazing today!
+Putting someone’s first name in the subject line can also help with open rates.

 Keep them engaged once they open your message.